HoGentTIN/elnx-cd/doc/assignment.md

 It is important to show your progress regularly.
 Work iteratively and make sure you have something working as soon as possible (a *Minimum viable Product*).
 It is perfectly normal that your first solution lacks major parts of the requirements (e.g. no QA/production environment).
 Discuss milestones with your teacher.

-## Reporting and documentation

-For each milestone/iteration (as discussed with your teacher), write a lab report. **Write documentation **while** you are working on your assignment, **not after** the facts.
-Your report contains the following elements:

-- A clear and verifiable list of requirements that will be realised in the current iteration
-- A test plan: a list of steps to perform in order to verify that the requirements are met
-- A detailed description of the procedure/process you followed to meet these requirements.
-It is not necessary to repeat code that is elsewhere in this repository.
-However, all thought processes and considerations that are not in the code, but that have led you to go into a particular direction, should be clealy documented.
-This may include design documents, e.g. a picture representing the setup.
-- A test report: transcript of a test session according to your test plan that proves that the requirements are met.
-- A list of external resources you used: manuals, blog posts, books, etc.

-Use Github Issues and, optionally, Github Projects to keep a to-do list and visualise work in process.
-This is a valuable communication tool in the progress reports to your teacher.